 He has been teaching fellow at UCL School of Management and visiting lecturer for executive education at Imperial College Business School.
 He also works as an independent consultant for a diverse range of start-ups, private companies, charities, public institutions and international organisations such as IDB, OECD, British Council, VISA and Amazon.

-Michael Nichols joined Bosch in 2014 via the Leadership Development Program and has been working in the field of business model innovation since 2015.
-Michael is now responsible for the Bosch Accelerator Program and for the implementation of a Bosch-wide innovation process with a clear focus on developing an ambidextrous organization to bring more innovation ideas beyond the core business to scale.
-The Bosch Accelerator Program has systematically (in)validated over 100 innovation projects in its first two years.
+Director of Corporate Ventures at Mann + HummelMichael Nichols joined Mann + Hummel in 2022 where he is responsible for investing in and developing partnerships with external startups who can help drive the next generation of business models at Mann + Hummel.
+Additionally, he coaches internal ventures and technical projects as they validate their business ideas.
+Before Mann + Hummel, Michael worked at Bosch from 2014 – 2022, specializing in the field of business model innovation.
+At Bosch, Michael was responsible for the Bosch Accelerator Program and for the implementation of a Bosch-wide innovation process with a clear focus on developing an ambidextrous organization to bring more innovation ideas beyond the core business to scale.
+The Bosch Accelerator Program has systematically (in)validated over 300 innovation projects in its first 5 years.

 For more info visit: https://www.mikepinder.co.uk.

 Professor of Innovation Management and Head of the Management and Entrepreneurship Department, Imperial College Business School.

 Professor Criscuolo’s research focuses on the transfer of knowledge across both individuals and firms, on open innovation and on the strategic use of patents.
 Her research has been published in international academic journals including the Academy of Management Journal, Organization Science and Research Policy, and in practitioner journals such as California Management Review and MIT Sloan Management Review.
 She teaches innovation management and advises companies in these areas.